 Facebooktwitterredditpinterestlinkedinmail

-3 Replies to “I Love My Dad, I Hate Alzheimer’s Disease”
+3 thoughts on “I Love My Dad, I Hate Alzheimer’s Disease”

 1. Toby…such a heartfelt sentiment and can be applied to many other health issues as well as we go through life’s transitions.
 We have such fond memories of spending time with your dad and mom through the years and are heartbroken about Denny’s diagnosis.
 Continue to cherish your wonderful memories. 💕